WordPress/openverse/CONTRIBUTING.md

 ## Questions or Thoughts?

 Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.
-We also use [GitHub discussions](https://github.com/WordPress/openverse-api/discussions) for feature requests, troubleshooting, and other 'off-topic' conversations.